Kaldei/KDN/source/content/cloud/AWS Services.md

 EC2 stands for Elastic Compute Cloud.
 It's the same as Lightsail, but with more options and features.

-Note: to give a name to an instance, add a Tag with the key `Name`.

 ---

 ### Lambda (Serverless Function)